ArnoVdH/blog/content/links.md

 * [Political correctness: how the right invented a phantom enemy](https://www.theguardian.com/us-news/2016/nov/30/political-correctness-how-the-right-invented-phantom-enemy-donald-trump): on the origins of political correctness
 * [Four Futures](https://www.jacobinmag.com/2011/12/four-futures/): interesting comparison of four different possible post-capitalist societies, on two axis: egalitarianism vs hierarchy and abundance vs scarcity
 * [The moral case for destroying fossil fuel infrastructure](https://www.theguardian.com/commentisfree/2021/nov/18/moral-case-destroying-fossil-fuel-infrastructure): short opinion piece on the necessity of violent action in the face of climate catastrophe.
 (Malm also has a longer book on the same subject)
-* [How Should We Judge the Revolutionaries?](https://www.jacobinmag.com/2016/07/jaures-french-revolution-robespierre-socialist): Translation of a chapter from _A Socialist History of the French Revolution_ by Jean Jaurès
+* [How Should We Judge the Revolutionaries?](https://www.jacobinmag.com/2016/07/jaures-french-revolution-robespierre-socialist): translation of a chapter from _A Socialist History of the French Revolution_ by Jean Jaurès

 ## Sites